burnison/clip/README.rst

 -----------------------

 Clip supports the ability to lock history items, effectively making them immutable to deletion.
-Right clicking on a history item or pressing "l" when an item is selected will toggle its lock mode.
+Right clicking on a history item or pressing "L" when an item is selected will toggle its lock mode.
 Menu items displayed in a bold text are locked.

 Clearing History